dirkm/cheapshot/readme.md

 ## Warning

 Cheapshot is in early construction phase, and has been for some time.
-Is is meant to be a chess-engine written in C++0x, and should take advantage of 64 bit arithmetic.
+It is meant to be a chess-engine written in C++0x, and should take advantage of 64 bit arithmetic.

-In order to build, boost (system-layout) is required.
+In order to build, [boost](http://www.boost.org) (system-layout) is required.

-Basic piece-moves are done (without castling and en passant).
+Basic piece-moves are done (without castling and promotions).
 Currently, I am working on a routine to walk plies.

 There is no AI yet.
 You might want to check back in a couple of years.